-If neither parent nor adult household member remain in the household, and the appropriate agency has determined that another adult is to be brought into the assisted unit to care for the child(ren) for an indefinite period, SDHC will consider the adult a visitor for the first 180 calendar days.
+If neither a parent nor an adult household member remain in the household, and the appropriate agency has determined that another adult is to be brought into the assisted unit to care for the child(ren) for an indefinite period, SDHC will consider the adult a visitor for the first 180 calendar days.
 The visitor's income will be included.
 The visitor will not qualify as a remaining family member and is not entitled to the voucher.